Timestamps & Captions

 Resemble (default)Yesaudio_timestamps from /synthesize, aggregated into words

-OpenAI, Deepgram, Google, Fish Audio, fal, Mistral, xAINo native alignment. timestamps: true routes through the STT fallback
+OpenAI, Deepgram, Google, Fish Audio, fal, Mistral, xAINo native timestamps. timestamps: true routes through timestamp fallback

-Each ModelInfo declares its capabilities in a features array — models with native alignment include "timestamps".
+Each ModelInfo declares its capabilities in a features array — models with native timestamps include "timestamps".
 You can inspect the array on a resolved model:

 import { createElevenLabs } from "@speech-sdk/core/providers"